 - · Adjust process rights,

 - · Add administrative rights,

 - · Remove administrative rights.

 - Deny application execution,

 - Require user justification user provides a reason why they need to run the application,

-- Application warning,
+- · Application warning,

-- Bypass UAC prompt

 - Require workflow approval user needs approval to run an application, etc.

-Agent - An agent is installed on every endpoint in your network and will 1) Receive and apply defined policies to govern application/process execution on the endpoint, 2) Execute tasks on the endpoint and feed audit and inventory data back to Privilege Manager.
+Agent - An agent is installed on every endpoint in your network and will 1) Receive and apply defined policies to govern application/process execution on the endpoint, 2) Execute tasks on the endpoint and feed audit and inventory data back to